 If you’re storing a large amount of grounds, try to use a large canister to store the bulk of it and a smaller container for everyday use; that way you’re limiting the light and air exposure for the majority of your supply for longer.

 There’s also the possibility of freezing your ground beans too, although it’s a controversial practice and most people try to avoid this where they can, although it’s better than throwing your beans away and can help keep them drinkable for longer.

 Overall the main thing is to try to avoid the situation where you’re trying to store large quantities of ground coffee, it’s not the best way to do things, but if you have to do so, make sure you take as much care as possible to keep that coffee well sealed in a cool, dark place.
-Still, you’re only going to get two weeks of good coffee but that’s a lot better than nothing.
+Still, you’re only going to get a week or two of good coffee but that’s better than nothing.

 This depends on a number of things:

 - Whole coffee beans will stay fresh for a couple of weeks in a brown paper bag.
 When coffee beans are placed in an airtight canister that vents CO2 then they can stay fresh for 3-4 weeks or so.

 - Ground coffee beans have much more surface area exposed so they start losing their freshness quicker.
 Once you grind whole beans they will start losing their freshness in just a few days!
 This may be surprising but it’s true.
 Cupping two brews side by side where one grind was 5 days old and the other was just a few minutes old will usually enlighten even the biggest skeptic.
 You can lengthen the freshness time by storing your coffee grind properly but usually stored in a good container will only lengthen the d=freshness date to around 10 days or so.